-Has your FaceTime been stuck on the “Waiting for Activation” screen for minutes?
-You could try restarting the app.
-Right-click on the app’s icon in Dock and choose Quit.
-If the app won’t quit, press Command + Option + Esc to open the force quit menu displaying all the currently active apps.
+If FaceTime won’t quit, press Command + Option + Esc to open the force quit menu displaying all the currently active apps.
 Select FaceTime from the list and click Force Quit.
 Then try opening the application again.

 Bear in mind, the computer will ask you if you want to save any open documents and quit the apps.
-If you encounter issues at this stage, you can force a reboot by holding Control + Command + Power button — it will work but you might lose any unsaved data.
+If you encounter issues at this stage, you can force a reboot by holding the Control + Command + Power buttons, though you may lose unsaved data.

 Check the time and date

-Incorrect date and time settings on your Mac may lead to a range of issues across the entire system, FaceTime problems included.
-Make sure that you’ve set the correct time zone on your laptop.
+Incorrect date and time settings on your Mac lead to a range of issues for the entire system, FaceTime included.

 Have you accidentally blocked someone?

-What if the app is working normally and the internet connection is sufficient, but you’re not receiving FaceTime calls and your friends can’t reach you?
-As unlikely as it sounds, there is a chance that you’ve accidentally blocked the person that’s trying to contact you.
-In this case, they won’t be able to send you text messages or make a video call.
+If the app is working normally and the internet connection is good, but you’re not receiving FaceTime calls, you may have accidentally blocked the person that’s trying to contact you.
+In this case, they won’t be able to send you text messages or make video calls.

-In some countries FaceTime use is restricted — for example, Egypt, Jorgan, Qatar, Kuwait, Saudi Arabia, Tunisia, and UAE are prohibiting the usage of the messenger.
+In some countries, FaceTime use is restricted.
+Egypt, Jordan, Qatar, Kuwait, Saudi Arabia, Tunisia, and UAE prohibit the usage of the messenger.

-Luckily, in some countries newer versions of the app are authorised.
+Luckily, in some countries, newer versions of the app are authorized.
 In Saudi Arabia, FaceTime is available starting from iOS 11.3.
 However, it’s still restricted for macOS.
-Still, this might not be a reason for your iPhone or iPad FaceTime not working.

 - Click OK to apply the changes, then restart your Mac